tjcw/bpf-examples/AF_XDP-filter/runscripts/README.md

 udp-namespace-direct-with-dummy udp test between 2 namespaces with intercept at veth1 and reinject at veth2

+Tests which reinject at the TUN interface do not run at the moment, because driving TUN is compiled out in af_xdp_user.c .
+See k_enable_tun in af_xdp_user.c if you want to compile this support in.

 Scripts :
 run-all-iperf-ns-at-vpeer1-reverse.sh  Run all configurations in iperf3-namespace-at-vpeer1-reverse